Cookie Notice

 It seems that this year the word “vaccine” hasn’t gone away.
 It is very important, though, that you are vaccinated against both coronavirus and the flu.
 If you have been vaccinated against Covid, make sure to book yourself in for a booster shot.
 Winter is also flu season, so make sure you get your flu jab too.

 Winter safety means staying well.
 Your vaccines will help stave of sickness, but make sure you are doing all you can to stay healthy.
-Eat well, keep warm, and wear a face mask when you go out – the great thing about face masks in winter is that they will also keep your face a little bit warmer!
+Eat well and keep warm.
+If it helps you feel safer, you can also continue wearing a face mask when you go out.
+The great thing about face masks in winter is that they will also keep your face a little bit warmer!

 Out and About